Galileo88/Galileos-Planet-Pack/README.md

 * Custom loading screen!

-* Other little new bells and whistles.
+* Other new bells and whistles.
+Some very small...
+Some very big.

 **Known Issues**